-Your Company has not accepted any deposit from the public during the year.
+Your Company has not accepted any deposit from the public during the year, nor does it hold any public deposit at the end of the financial year.

 PARTICULARS OF LOANS AND GUARANTEES

 The Company, being a Non-Banking Financial Company (NBFC) registered under Chapter IIIB of the Reserve Bank of India Act, 1934 (2 of 1934), is exempt from complying with the provisions of Section 186 of the Companies Act, 2013 with respect to loans and guarantees.